-Officials say top US intelligence official Dan Coats to resign
+Trump says director of national intelligence Dan Coats is resigning

 Coats frequently appeared out of step with Trump and disclosed to prosecutors how he was urged by the president to publicly deny any link between Russia and the Trump campaign.
 The frayed relationship reflected broader divisions between the president and the government's intelligence agencies.

-Trump was expected to nominate Rep. John Ratcliffe to the post.
-The Texas Republican is a frequent Trump defender who questioned special counsel Robert Mueller last week during a House Judiciary Committee hearing.
+Ratcliffe is a frequent Trump defender who questioned special counsel Robert Mueller last week during a House Judiciary Committee hearing.